wp-plugins/leads-edit-core-email-templates/readme.txt

 This Inbound Now plugin allows users to edit core WordPress & core Inbound Now's Leads Plugin's email templates.
 This extension also extends Inbound Form email confirmations, allowing users to create & edit html emails sent to users after successful form submissions.

-At the moment these features are built into Leads, so there is no reason for Inbound Now users to download it.
-But very soon we are removing these features from core.

 [Follow Development on Twitter ](https://twitter.com/atwellpub )